top of page

 How it all started

 Grete never imagined putting her face online — until a small idea sparked curiosity.
-With her sister’s encouragement (and help behind the camera), she posted her first simple videos - awkward at first, but improving with practice.
+With encouragement from her sister (and help behind the camera), she posted her first simple videos - awkward at first, but improving with practice.
 What keeps her going is her love ❤️ for the Estonian language, and the creative process of video editing.

 Grete believes the learners who succeed are those who stay curious and open.